21 Important Things to Do Before an International Trip

 101 Best Short Travel Quotes (+ Caption Ideas!)

-Generally, they’ll want to know what countries you’re visiting and for how long, and simply make a note in your file.
+Generally, they’ll want to know what countries you’re visiting and for how long, and will make a note in your file.

-Forget to do this, though, and you risk your card being denied when you try to use it abroad!
+Forget to set this up, and you risk your card being denied when you try to use it abroad!

 Bike leaning against bridge over a canal in Annecy, France